LorenzaVolponi/trem-ai-radio-verse/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Legal & Open Source Notice

+See [disclaimers.md](./disclaimers.md) for details about third-party tools and licensing.
+Usage of Suno-generated music must comply with [Suno's Terms of Service](https://suno.com/terms) and [Privacy Policy](https://suno.com/privacy).